Code-Institute-Submissions/chapelizod_milestone1/README.md

 Here we see the mobile version of the about page.
 It contains the same information as the desktop version only this time, the grid has reorganized itself to render better on a small screen.
-Bootstrap provides exelent functionality to acheive this.
+Bootstrap provides excellent functionality to achieve this.

 *Images page*

 ![Images page on mobile](/assets/wireframes/mobileimages.png)

-The images page is very simial to the desktop version only on smaller devices, the images shrink to save the user from having to scroll around to see all of the image.
+The images page is very similar to the desktop version only on smaller devices, the images shrink to save the user from having to scroll around to see all of the image.